Tikweb-dk/Fast-User-Switching/readme.txt

 3. Recent impersonate user list

 == Changelog ==

+= 1.3.7 - 2017-11-29 =
+* When switching user on the backend, redirect to the vendor dashboard.

+= 1.3.6 - 2017-11-29 =
+* When switching user on the frontend back to the current page.

 = 1.3.5 - 2017-11-28 =
 * Fixed "Switch User" issue on the front end, which should not show the black top bar as vendor is not admin.